The Benefits of Hiring Your Kids: A Win-Win for Family and Business

 Not to mention, you will be able deduct their salaries as a business expense, thereby reducing your taxable income.

-But wait there's more: due to the new standard deduction, the first $12,550 your child makes is entirely exempt from taxes.
+But wait there's more: due to the new standard deduction, the first $14,600 your child makes in 2024 is entirely exempt from taxes.
 How come?
-The standard deduction that the IRS gives taxpayers reduces taxable income dollar-for-dollar up to $12,550 for those filing single.
+The standard deduction that the IRS gives taxpayers reduces taxable income dollar-for-dollar up to $14,600 for those filing single (which is adjusted annually).

 Here's the tax-free trifecta for you and your child: